Updated: February 28, 2020 at 3:43 PM

-After nearly 20 years of recruiting experience—half of which have been spent in a business management function—I have learned a lot about what drives a successful business.
+After nearly 20 years of recruiting experience—half of which have been spent in a business management function—I’ve learned a lot about what drives a successful business.

-I’ve been fortunate in my career to support many different job requirements, as well as the personalities responsible for making selection decisions.
+I’ve been fortunate to support many different job requirements, as well as the personalities responsible for making selection decisions.
 It’s made me develop an appreciation for the philosophy, “Your people are your most valuable asset.”
-Regardless if “your people” is defined by your employees, suppliers, prospects, or clients; they require you to develop programs for each “R” to effectively fuel your business.
+Regardless if “your people” are employees, suppliers, prospects, or clients; they require you to develop programs for each “R” to effectively fuel your business.

 Recruiting is mandatory for both internal and external business management.
 Creating and mastering an effective recruiting program will have immediate and long-lasting impacts on your business.
 People today have instant access to more information than any other time before.
 As a result, it’s your responsibility as a business manager to make sure your recruiting message is clear, concise, and accessible.

-When you’re seeking new employees, first identify the audience you are trying to attract; then craft a personal, relatable message your candidates can find and engage with.
+When you’re seeking new employees, first identify the audience you’re trying to attract.
+Then, craft a personal and relatable message your candidates can find and engage with.
 The same strategy applies when attempting to recruit new clients or customers.
-Remember to use the same channels and/or media, and make sure your messaging sounds alike.
+Remember to use the same channels and media, and make sure your messaging remains consistent.

-Many seem to be conditioned to ask our clients for business referrals, and rightfully so.
+You may be conditioned to ask clients for business referrals, and rightfully so.
 But, how often do you ask the same group for names for who might fit well within our organization?
 As a business manager, you should always be recruiting.
-Each person or contact is a lead in one fashion or another.
+Each person or contact is a lead in one way or another.

-By now you have heard of the fear of missing out, or “FOMO”.
-But, this is not a new concept in business management; and certainly not within employee performance or client acquisition.
-The application of FOMO is as old as marketing and advertising, and I would argue, one of the most successful motivational campaigns for those who consistently recognize their people.
+By now you’ve heard of the fear of missing out, or “FOMO”.
+But, this isn’t a new concept in business management and certainly not in employee performance or client acquisition.
+The application of FOMO is as old as marketing and advertising, and I would argue one of the most successful motivational campaigns for those who consistently recognize their people.

 With the expansive reach of technology, you can create broad or narrow recognition campaigns (depending on your objective) for employees highlighting service time, exceptional service, or demonstration of your company values.
-Similar programs can be created for your clients or prospects with use of age-old campaigns such as “we only have [X amount of] spots left” or “[Client name] has just reached our platinum level”.
+Similar programs can be created for your clients or prospects by using age-old campaigns such as, “We only have [X amount of] spots left,” or “[Client name] has just reached our platinum level.”

-While the latter will likely have some extrinsic motivation attached, those who are not yet “platinum level” will not want to miss out on the benefits.
+While the latter will likely have some extrinsic motivation attached, those who aren’t “platinum level” yet won’t want to miss out on the benefits.
 Neither will their peers, who are now aware they’ve reached a distinguished honor with your business.